 14:15 Even if we do all of those things, some kids are going to fall through the cracks and they're going to end up in that last chapter before the murder story begins, they're going to end up in the juvenile justice system.
 And even if that happens, it's not yet too late.
 There's still time to nudge them, if we think about nudging them rather than just punishing them.

 14:36 There are two professors in the Northeast -- one at Yale and one at Maryland -- they set up a school that is attached to a juvenile prison.
 And the kids are in prison, but they go to school from eight in the morning until four in the afternoon.
 Now, it was logistically difficult.
 They had to recruit teachers who wanted to teach inside a prison, they had to establish strict separation between the people who work at the school and the prison authorities, and most dauntingly of all, they needed to invent a new curriculum because you know what?
 People don't come into and out of prison on a semester basis.
-But they did all those things.

-15:12 Now what do all of these things have in common?
+15:12 Now, what do all of these things have in common?
 What all of these things have in common is that they cost money.
 Some of the people in the room might be old enough to remember the guy on the old oil filter commercial.
 He used to say, "Well, you can pay me now or you can pay me later."
 What we're doing in the death penalty system is we're paying later.

-15:43 But the thing is that for every 15,000 dollars that we spend intervening in the lives of economically and otherwise disadvantaged kids in those earlier chapters, we save 80,000 dollars in crime-related costs down the road.
+15:42 But the thing is that for every 15,000 dollars that we spend intervening in the lives of economically and otherwise disadvantaged kids in those earlier chapters, we save 80,000 dollars in crime-related costs down the road.
 Even if you don't agree that there's a moral imperative that we do it, it just makes economic sense.

 16:09 I want to tell you about the last conversation that I had with Will.
 It was the day that he was going to be executed, and we were just talking.
 There was nothing left to do in his case.
 And we were talking about his life.
-And he was talking first about his dad, who he hardly knew, who had died, and then about his mom, who he did know, who is still alive.
+And he was talking first about his dad, who he hardly knew, who had died, and then about his mom, who he did know, who was still alive.

-16:37 And I said to him, "I know the story.
+16:36 And I said to him, "I know the story.
 I've read the records.
 I know that she tried to kill you."
 I said, "But I've always wondered whether you really actually remember that."
 I said, "I don't remember anything from when I was five years old.
 Maybe you just remember somebody telling you."

 16:57 And he looked at me and he leaned forward, and he said, "Professor," -- he'd known me for 12 years, he still called me Professor.
-He said, "Professor, I don't mean any disrespect by this, but when your mama picks up a butcher knife that looks bigger than you are, and chases you through the house screaming she's gonna kill you, and you have to lock yourself in the bathroom and lean against the door and holler for help until the police get there," he looked at me and he said, "that's something you don't forget."
+He said, "Professor, I don't mean any disrespect by this, but when your mama picks up a butcher knife that looks bigger than you are, and chases you through the house screaming she's going to kill you, and you have to lock yourself in the bathroom and lean against the door and holler for help until the police get there," he looked at me and he said, "that's something you don't forget."

 17:28 I hope there's one thing you all won't forget: In between the time you arrived here this morning and the time we break for lunch, there are going to be four homicides in the United States.
-We're going to devote enormous social resources to punishing the people who commit those crimes, and that's appropriate, because we should punish people who do bad things.
+We're going to devote enormous social resources to punishing the people who commit those crimes, and that's appropriate because we should punish people who do bad things.
 But three of those crimes are preventable.